What is Dispute Resolution?

 Can you tell me more about these choices?

 The following narratives provide additional information on the ways disputes can be resolved, violations investigated, and decisions made.
 Please note, these options are listed from "most parental input and control over the decision" to the least control.
 Please keep that in mind as you read through each explanation.
-Click on the “blue” title for more information on each.
+Click on the “blue” title for more information.